-Employers include banks, universities and college institutions, non-profit organisations, corporate or management accounting firms or FTSE 100 companies.
+Accountant employers include banks, universities and educational institutions, non-profit organisations, corporate or management accounting firms or FTSE 100 companies.

-With an average UK salary between £45,000 and £64,000 a year, accountants earn two to three time the national average salary but to reach this kind of salary it is most likely that you will need to hold a degree in accounting and have a few years of experience under your belt.
+With an average Australian salary of $57,000 AUD a year, accountants earn comfortably more than the national average salary but to reach this level of salary it is most likely that you will need to hold a degree in accounting and have a few years of work experience under your belt.

-In three to four years and after your last exams passed, you could become a chartered accountant or a certified management accountant, and get into accounting and business.
+In three to four years and after your last exams have passed, you could become a CPA or a certified management accountant, and get into accounting and business.

-Let's take a look at the potential employers that could hire and start your career in accounting and on the road to landing a CPA job, perhaps soon you could be handling the internal accounting control systems in a big company!
+Let's take a look at the potential employers that could hire you and start your career in accounting and on the road to landing a CPA job, perhaps soon you could be handling the internal accounting control systems in a big company!

-If you're currently a student taking a Bachelor Degree in Accounting, or you're still in high school but looking at beginning account lessons, check out our platform to find an online accounting tutor now.
+If you're currently a student taking a Bachelor Degree in Accounting, or you're still in high school but looking at beginning accounting lessons, check out our platform to find an online accounting tutor now.

 "Rule No.1: Never lose money.
 Rule No.2: Never forget rule No.1."